Combinatorics of Double Grothendieck Polynomials: Half weak double Grothendieck functions

 \end{definition}

 \begin{definition} Consider the ordered alphabet $1'<1<2'<2<\cdots$.
-A \emph{primed set multiset tableau} of shape $\lambda$, or an element of $PSMT(\lambda)$, is a filling of a Young diagram of shape $\lambda$ such that each box is nonempty and contains a multiset from this alphabet such that \begin{itemize} \item All of the entries in a box are less than or equal to all of the entries in the box to its right. \item All of the entries in a box are less than or equal to all of the entries in the box below it. \item $i$ appears in at most one box in each column. \item $i'$ appears in at most one box in each row. \item Each box contains at most one $i'$. \end{itemize} \end{definition}
+A \emph{primed special multiset tableau} of shape $\lambda$, or an element of $PSMT(\lambda)$, is a filling of a Young diagram of shape $\lambda$ such that each box is nonempty and contains a multiset from this alphabet such that \begin{itemize} \item All of the entries in a box are less than or equal to all of the entries in the box to its right. \item All of the entries in a box are less than or equal to all of the entries in the box below it. \item $i$ appears in at most one box in each column. \item $i'$ appears in at most one box in each row. \item Each box contains at most one $i'$. \end{itemize} \end{definition}

-\begin{definition} If $T \in PSMT(\lambda)$ then the $x$-weight of $T$ is vector whose $i^{th}$ entry records the number of instances of $i$ in $T$ and the $y$-weight of $T$ is vector whose $i^{th}$ entry records the number of instances of $i'$ in $T$.
-Define the half weak symmetric double Grothendieck function by
+\begin{definition} If $T \in PSMT(\lambda)$ then the $x$-weight\footnote{The assignment is the reverse of that which appears in definition \ref{PSVT} as a result of the way we have broken the symmetry referred to in remark \ref{symmetry}.} of $T$ is the vector whose $i^{th}$ entry records the number of instances of $i$ in $T$ and the $y$-weight of $T$ is the vector whose $i^{th}$ entry records the number of instances of $i'$ in $T$.
+Define the half weak balanced double Grothendieck function by

 \end{definition}